 Oral allergy syndrome is also called food pollen syndrome.
-The body of a person allergic to a specific pollen is fooled into thinking that the pollen is present in some foods, and reacts to the food with local tingling and itching where the food has come into contact.
+The body of a person allergic to a specific type of pollen is fooled into thinking that the pollen is present in some foods, and reacts to the food with local tingling and itching where the food has come into contact with the body.

 There are two types of true food allergies:

 The other broad category of reactions to foods is food intolerance.
-These are reactions aren’t true allergies because they aren’t caused by the immune system at all.
-They may be enzyme deficiencies, the direct effects of the food on histamine or even food poisoning.
+These reactions aren’t true allergies because they aren’t caused by the immune system.
+They may be caused by enzyme deficiencies, the direct effects of the food on histamine, or even food poisoning.
 For example, you may know someone who is lactose intolerant.
-This isn’t a true allergy, but rather a deficiency of the enzyme needed to digest the proteins in milk.
+This isn’t an allergy, but rather a deficiency of the enzyme needed to digest the proteins in milk.
 Sometimes lactose intolerant people can tolerate other dairy products, like cheese or yogurt.

 What causes food allergies and oral allergy syndrome?

-Oral allergies are caused when there’s a cross reactivity between pollens and foods.
-Often there may be a protein in a certain kind of food that’s very similar to a protein in a certain pollen.
+Oral allergies are caused when there’s cross-reactivity between pollens and foods.
+Often there may be a protein in a certain kind of food that’s very similar to a protein in certain pollen.
 When the allergic person eats that food, the body reacts as if the pollen is present in the food.